robnagler/robnagler.github.io/_drafts/2022-01-21-Autobiography-of-Malcolm-X.md

 > [k6780] And if I can die having brought any light, having exposed any
 > meaningful truth that will help to destroy the racist cancer that is
 > malignant in the body of America--then, all of the credit is due to
 > Allah.
 Only the mistakes have been mine.

-ALEX HALEY EPILOGUE
+> ALEX HALEY
 >
-> FIXME
+> EPILOGUE

-> > [k6784] EPILOGUE During nineteen fifty-nine,
+> [k6784] During nineteen fifty-nine, when the public was becoming
+> aware of the Muslims after the New York telecast "The Hate That Hate
+> Produced," I was in San Francisco, about to retire after twenty
+> years in the U.S. Coast Guard.

 > [k6793] "You're another one of the white man's tools sent to spy!" he
 > accused me sharply.
 I said I had a legitimate writing assignment and